Actors & authorization

 Why it exists

-Money operations differ sharply in who should be allowed to run them.
-Minting credits with a topUp, clawing back a chargeback, or hand-posting a correction has to come from the platform — never from an end user requesting it on themself.
+Minting credits with a topUp, clawing back a chargeback, or hand-posting a correction has to come from the platform, never from an end user.

 Without a gate, that line disappears.
-An end user could call topUp to credit their own wallet.
-They could call refund to debit a seller's earned balance into their own — a self-serve fraud vector.
+An end user could call topUp to credit their own wallet, issuing credits with no backing dollar behind them and opening a solvency gap.
+They could call refund to debit a seller’s earned balance into their own, a self-serve fraud vector.

 The three actors